×

 The world of TMS/WMS synchronization

-Simply put, the Warehouse Management System (WMS) manages everything that happens inside warehouse walls Transport Management System (TMS) the hand , manages everything that happens outside : transport planning, carrier selection, route optimization and delivery tracking.
+Simply put, a Warehouse Management System (WMS) manages everything that happens inside warehouse walls and Transport Management System (TMS) , on the other hand, manages everything that happens outside , and delivery tracking.
 The WMS stops at the shipping dock, where the TMS takes over.

 No, that's a misconception.

 Today, with the rise of SaaS (Software as a Service) solutions and APIs, integration has become much more accessible and affordable for SMEs and mid-sized companies .
-The benefits in terms of efficiency and cost reduction can be even more impactful for mid-sized structures.
+The benefits in terms of efficiency and cost reduction can be even more significant for medium-sized organizations.

-The duration can vary considerably depending on the complexity of your processes, the technologies chosen (unified suite vs. heterogeneous systems integration), and the resources allocated.
-A project can last from a few weeks for a standard integration via existing connectors to several months for a highly complex custom project .
-It is only after completing the initial audit and scoping phase that you will obtain a realistic schedule.
+The duration can vary considerably depending on the complexity of your processes, the technologies chosen (unified suite vs. integration of heterogeneous systems), and the resources allocated.
+A project can last from a few weeks for standard integration using existing connectors to several months for a highly complex custom project .
+A realistic timeline will be provided after the initial audit and scoping phase.

-The cost is variable and depends on several factors : the cost of software licenses (WMS/TMS), the cost of the integration service (if you use an external integrator), any specific developments, and internal costs related to project management and training.
-However, keep in mind that this cost must be considered an investment to be evaluated in relation to the expected ROI (savings on transport, productivity gains, etc.).
+The cost is variable and depends on several factors : the cost of software licenses (WMS/TMS), the cost of integration services (if you use an external integrator), any specific development work, and internal costs related to project management and training.
+However, keep in mind that this cost should be considered an investment to be evaluated in light of the expected ROI (savings on transportation, productivity gains, etc.).

 +